matejkecer/IPLoop/2.0/README.md

-My private repository with IPLoop with 3-loop code
+Repository with IPLoop with 3-loop code

 added:
 - partwise writing of outputs for PropToExtFreq functions (SectorDecomposition and OutputWriter)